photo credit Liz Baker Photography

 A whole bunch of stuff, not in any particular order:

 reading, Disney, plants and flowers, getting out into nature for walks, handmade jewellery, museums and galleries, the 1950s, anything colourful, macrame, vintage, Alice in Wonderland, cake and tea, tattoo and henna art, African art, photobooths, feminist/female body art and photography, body positive/fat acceptance art, poetry, animals, people!

 I have been a humanist since I was around 8 years old although I didn't know there was a name for it!
 I discovered the label 'humanism' in my early 20s with a sigh of relief that I had found folks who looked at life the way I did, despite others making me feel a bit of an oddbod for it!

-I try to live my life as positively as I can; I strive to treat others with dignity, respect and compassion (which can be very difficult on social media can't it? haha!) and think about the ways in which I impact on the planet and future generations.
-I've been described as a liberal lefty snowflake e.t.c. e.t.c. but as Samwise Gamgee said,"there is some good in this world Mr Frodo, and it's worth fighting for".
+I try to live my life as positively as I can; I strive to treat others with dignity, respect and compassion and think about the ways in which I impact on the planet and future generations.
+I believe in using my time here on this planet to do good and be kind.
+As Samwise Gamgee said,"there is some good in this world Mr Frodo, and it's worth fighting for"